-Knowing which tax form to use can sometimes be a little difficult.
-Fortunately, our software takes on all the decision making process, determining exactly what needs to be filed in each situation.
+Knowing which 1040 to use can sometimes be a little difficult.
+Fortunately, our online tax preparation software takes on the decision-making process, determining exactly what needs to be filed in each situation.
 In most cases, a filer's return will use either a 1040EZ, 1040A, or the 1040 tax form.
-While we make this determination automatically, we know that some visitors may be interested in knowing more about what each of these covers.
+While we make this determination automatically, we know that some visitors may be interested in knowing more about what each of these cover.
 Below we have provided a basic outline of each as well as some the specifications for using them:

 The 1040A is often referred to as the “Short Form.”
 It allows for many of the special circumstances that the 1040EZ does not accommodate, including: student loan interest, classroom expenses, college tuition, IRA contributions and more.
 This form is for anyone regardless of filing status; those who are married but filing separately are also eligible.
 As with the EZ, expenses cannot be itemized, the standard deduction must be taken.
 However, extra deductions can be claimed such as: child tax credit, Hope and Lifetime Learning educational credit, credit for the disabled or elderly, or child/dependent care expenses.
 The EIC can also be claimed with this form.